Dinaol-Bedada/zero_day/README.md

-This is my First project as full-stack engineer zero_day repo
+echo " is my First project as full-stack engineer "